 Wright expanded the Little Kitchen in 1943.
 When that work was complete, the large door near the fireplace no longer went outside; it just opened into the kitchen.

-Since he didn’t need the door Living Room any longer, Wright just had the apprentices veneer the original door with stone.
+Since he didn’t need the door into the Living Room any longer, Wright just had the apprentices veneer the original door with stone.
 They did a pretty good job matching, too.
 You wouldn’t really know it have been a door there unless you already knew.

 Here’s a photo with stone where the door was, and the shelf in place:

 Black and white photograph of the southwest corner of Taliesin's Living Room.
-Photograph taken by Maynard Parker in 1955.After he removed the wooden door and veneered it with stone he put in the shelf you can see there.
-I have never seen a photo with the stone, but no shelf.
+Photograph taken by Maynard Parker in 1955.Apparently, after he veneered it with stone, he put in the shelf you can see there.
+Because I have never seen a photo with the stone, but no shelf.

-While he might have just wanted that shelf there to draw your eye, or complete the design or match the trim on the south wall (that you see on the left-hand side of the photo).
+While he might have just wanted that shelf there to draw your eye, or complete the design or match the trim on the south wall (that you see on the left-hand side of the photo);

 But,

-since a wooden door had been in the southwestern corner of the Living Room since 1925, the shelf under the bottom of the cabinet might really have been put there just to keep visitors from trying to exit the old way: the now non-existent door.
+Since a wooden door had been in that spot since 1925, the shelf under the bottom of the cabinet might really have been put there just to keep visitors from trying to exit the old way: the now non-existent door.

-If you’d been a guest a few times at Taliesin, maybe you’d gotten used to getting a snack at night from the kitchen while staying in the Guest Bedroom?
-So, perhaps that shelf kept you from walking smack dab into a wall?
+I thought that, if someone had stayed as a guest at Taliesin a couple of times, maybe they’d gotten used to getting a snack at night from the kitchen while staying in the Guest Bedroom?
+So, maybe that shelf kept them from walking smack dab into a wall?

 Now,

-If you ever took a tour at Taliesin from 1994 until 2018, you walked into the Living Room and that corner was drywalled with gold paint on it.
+if you ever took a tour at Taliesin from 1994 until 2018, you walked into the Living Room and that corner was drywalled with gold paint on it.
 So the corner looked like what you see below:

 Interior of Taliesin Living room.
 In view: wooden furniture, limestone walls, and Asian artifacts.
 Photograph from 1992.